Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <li><strong>Direct Communication:</strong> Honesty and directness are key in their communication style, valuing straightforward interactions even if they sometimes appear confrontational.</li>
 <li><strong>Independence:</strong> A strong desire for independence and control characterizes Type 8s, as they strive for self-reliance and often resist showing vulnerability.</li>
 <li><strong>Intensity:</strong> They approach life with intensity and passion, fully investing themselves in their endeavors and relationships.</li>
 <li><strong>Difficulty being vulnerable:</strong>8s are known to unintentionally intimidate people.
-They have a rough exterior and this sometimes makes it hard for them to make friends and to build connections.</li>
+They have a rough exterior, which sometimes makes it hard for them to make friends and build connections.</li>
 </ul>

 Their journey often involves learning to be vulnerable and sensitive.
-When they do soften up their lives are enriched by all the people who now can come to the 8 who let their guard down.
+When they soften up, their lives are enriched by all the people who can now come to the 8 who let their guard down.

 </section>